Cost of Contesting a Will in NSW

 Empower Wills and Estate Lawyers Offer No Win No Fee Arrangement

 In some cases we can offer clients a Conditional Costs Agreement, otherwise referred to as a “no win no fee” agreement.
 A “no win no fee” agreement means that a client will not have to pay any of our fees unless and until a successful outcome is achieved*.
+Engaging experienced will dispute lawyers or a dedicated will contest lawyer can help you understand how these arrangements work when contesting a will or navigating challenging a will proceedings.

 What Happens if My Claim Is Successful?